 During adolescence, the body’s circadian rhythm (an internal biological clock) is reset, telling a teen to fall asleep later at night and wake up later in the morning.
-This change in the circadian rhythm seems to be due to the fact that the brain hormone melatonin is produced later at night in teens than it is for kids and adults, making it harder for teens to fall asleep.
+This change in the circadian rhythm seems to be due to the fact that the brain hormone melatonin is produced later at night in teens than it is for kids and adults.
+So, teenagers have a harder time falling asleep.

-Sometimes this delay in the sleep-wake cycle is so severe that it affects a person’s daily functioning.
+Sometimes this delay in the sleep-wake cycle is so severe that it affects a teen’s daily activities.
 In those cases it’s called delayed sleep phase syndrome, also known as “night owl” syndrome.
 And if your sleep-deprived teen brings mobile devices into bed, surfing or texting late into the night, the light exposure could also disrupt circadian rhythm and make it harder to sleep.

 Changes in the body clock aren’t the only reason teens lose sleep, though.
 Read on to learn about some of the biggest causes of sleep deprivation.

 It’s common for teenagers to have insomnia from time to time.
-But if insomnia lasts for a month or longer with no relief, doctors consider it chronic.
+But if insomnia lasts for a month or longer with no relief, doctors call it chronic.
 Chronic insomnia can be caused by a number of different problems, including medical conditions, mental-health problems, medication side effects, or substance abuse.
-Teens with chronic insomnia can often get help for their condition from a doctor, therapist, or other counselor.
+Many teens with chronic insomnia can be helped by a doctor, therapist, or other counselor.

-For some, insomnia can be made worse by worrying about the insomnia itself.
-A brief period of insomnia can build into something longer lasting when someone becomes anxious about not sleeping or worried about feeling tired the next day.
+For some teens, worrying about the insomnia can make it worse.
+A brief period of insomnia can build into something longer lasting when a teen becomes anxious about not sleeping or worried about feeling tired the next day.
 Doctors call this psychophysiologic insomnia.

-Doctors can treat PLMD and RLS with medications.
+Doctors can treat PLMD and RLS.
 For some teens, treating an iron deficiency can make the problem go away; others might need to take other types of medication.

 Obstructive Sleep Apnea

 This sleep disorder causes a person to stop breathing temporarily during sleep.
 One common cause of obstructive sleep apnea is enlarged tonsils or adenoids (tissues located in the passage that connects the nose and throat).
-Being overweight or obese also can lead someone to develop obstructive sleep apnea.
+Being overweight or obese also can put someone at risk for it.

 Teens with obstructive sleep apnea might snore, have difficulty breathing, and even sweat heavily during sleep.
-Because it disrupts sleep, someone with sleep apnea may feel extremely sleepy or irritable during the day.
+Because it disrupts sleep, they may feel extremely sleepy or irritable during the day.

-Treatment is available for teens with sleep apnea.
-Those who show signs of the condition, such as loud snoring or excessive daytime sleepiness, should be evaluated by a doctor.
+Treatment can help teens with sleep apnea, so any who have symptoms (such as loud snoring or excessive daytime sleepiness) should be checked by a doctor.

-Gastroesophageal reflux disease (GERD) is another common culprit of sleep loss.
+Gastroesophageal reflux disease (GERD) is another common cause of sleep loss.
 With GERD, stomach acids move backward up into the esophagus, producing the uncomfortable, burning sensation known as heartburn.

 GERD symptoms can be worse when a person is lying down.
 Even if someone doesn’t notice the feelings of heartburn during sleep, the discomfort it causes can still interfere with the sleep cycle.
-Some people find they are better able to sleep by lying in an elevated position or by taking medications.
+Some people find they are better able to sleep by elevating their head on a few pillows or by taking medications.

 If your teen suffers from GERD, it could be interfering with his or her sleep.
 Talk to a doctor about treatment options or lifestyle changes, such as changes in diet.